zbateson/mail-mime-parser/index.md

 If this project's helped you, please consider [sponsoring me](https://github.com/sponsors/zbateson).

-## Php 7 Support Dropped

-As of mail-mime-parser 3.0, support for php 7 has been dropped.

-## New in 3.0
+## New in 4.0

-Most changes in 3.0 are 'backend' changes, for example switching to PHP-DI for dependency injection, and basic usage should not be affected.

-The header class method 'getAllParts' includes comment parts in 3.0.

-Error, validation, and logging support has been added.

-For a more complete list of changes, please visit the [3.0 Upgrade Guide](https://mail-mime-parser.org/upgrade-3.0).
+Version 4.0 requires PHP 8.1+ and focuses on API cleanup and improved configurability.
+For details, see the [4.0 Upgrade Guide](upgrade-4.0).

 ## Basics/Introduction

 MailMimeParser has minimal external dependencies.
 It requires mbstring to be installed and configured, and works better with iconv being available as well.

-It also makes use of the pimple/pimple library for dependency injection and guzzlehttp/psr7 for streams.
+It uses PHP-DI for dependency injection and guzzlehttp/psr7 for streams.
 There are two additional sister libraries that are used as well: zbateson/stream-decorators which provides wrappers for psr7 streams, and zbateson/mb-wrapper for charset conversion and some string manipulation routines.

 ```php
 use ZBateson\MailMimeParser\Message;